 If prolonged foreclosures and dicey mortgage origination is holding back the recovery, he wrote, then filling up the nation's vacant (and otherwise deteriorating) homes with renters might be the best way to cut losses and protect investments.

-In a preliminary study of Fannie Mae's REO inventory -- foreclosures in which the lender owns the property because they couldn't unload it -- two-fifths of the homes showed more potential as rentals than as resales.
+Browse through photos of millions of home listings or search for rentals In a preliminary study of Fannie Mae's REO inventory -- foreclosures in which the lender owns the property because they couldn't unload it -- two-fifths of the homes showed more potential as rentals than as resales.
 For foreclosures purchased with Federal Housing Administration (FHA) loans, the rent potential is even higher, since homes secured through FHA loans (a favorite of first-time buyers) tend to sell for less.

 Of course, it also couldn't hurt if those homeowners evicted through foreclosure are allowed to stay in their homes through the rental program.